Set up a JumpCloud connector

 Step 3: Deploy the connector

-Create a namespace in which to run ConductorOne connectors (if desired):
+Create a namespace in which to run ConductorOne connectors (if desired), then apply the secret config and deployment config files.

 Check that the connector data uploaded correctly.
 In ConductorOne, click Applications.
 On the Managed apps tab, locate and click the name of the application you added the JumpCloud connector to.
 JumpCloud data should be found on the Entitlements and Accounts tabs.